 It’s easy to catch a ferry from Thailand to Malaysia and travel between the two countries in one day.
-Here’s a complete rundown of how the process works and how the ferry company staff help you through Immigration procedures from Thailand to Malaysia.
+Here’s a complete rundown of how the process works and how the ferry company staff help you through Immigration from Thailand to Malaysia.

 I had arrived at Krabi Airport in the morning and was picked up by the ferry company.
 The minivan took me to Trang Had Yao pier where I joined the boat trip.
+This is the interchange station from where ferries for Malaysia depart.

 Trang, Had Yao Pier Interchange Station